EwoutH/EPA1352-Adv-Simulation/EPA1352-G06-A1/README.md

 ### 2.2 Bridges

-The bridge data was analysed and cleaned up from both a traditional data science perspective, as well as geospatially.
+The bridge data was analyzed and cleaned up from both a traditional data science perspective, as well as geospatially.

 #### Traditional